etherzhhb/Shang/README.md

 we assume that you want to convert a C code named float64_add.c which is available at testsuite\benchmark\ChStone\dfadd into the corresponding RTL code.
 ######1.
 Setup the input and output path######
-Now we should wirte a Lua script named "configure.lua" for Shang.
+Now we should write a Lua script named "configure.lua" for Shang.
 To begin with, You should assign the input path of .bc or .ll file (float64_add.bc).
 We also presume that the output path is the same as the input path.
 We output the RLT code (float64_add.v) and timing constraints script(float64_add.sdc).